Written 9 years ago . .

 This is outside the scope of this article, and is dealt with elsewhere.
 The standard non cold removal treatment involves some back massage, prodding various points to see where the tension is stored, needling those I chose for release, moxa on needles, on the sacrum generally, and the insertion of many cooling and Shen calming points.

-I start with Bl 62 as the master point of Yang Qiao – if tender – and I ruthlessly move around the area till I find one – and I start there.
+I start with Bl 62 REGION – sometimes I insert 3 versions of) as the master point of Yang Qiao – if tender – and I ruthlessly move around the area till I find one – and I start there.
 Most have back/shoulder/neck tension/back issues in the past and unresolved angst that all flow into the system and lodge – this is a release before we start onto the actual body.

 I work with the back first – the yang needs to move, and the structure if realigned is far more likely to allow normal function.
 After mobilizing the sacral area (see the pelvic opening work as part of the birth preparation protocol found in “What Dads Can Do” or an article on site as before).
 I then start in on the actual birthing wounds.